inrs-ai/CBOE-VIX/README.md

-# CBOE-VIX
-A tool that obtains daily CBOE-VIX data via email
+This is a tool that obtains daily CBOE-VIX data via email